 You’ll also earn a 0% intro APR on purchases and balance transfers for 14 months!

 American Express Blue Cash Everyday®

 The Blue Cash Everyday® card is very similar to the Preferred, but with no annual fee.
 Instead of 6% cash back, it offers 3% cash back at grocery stores, again capped at $6,000 in spending per year.
-It also carries a similar cash back bonus of $100 back after $1,000 in purchases in the first 3 months, as well as 2% cash back at gas stations, for the first 6 months 5% Cash Back on eligible travel purchases (up to $200 back), and 1% on all other purchases.
+2% cash back is earned at gas stations and select department stores.
+It also carries a similar cash back bonus of $150 back after $1,000 in purchases in the first three months and 1% on all other purchases.

 This is a great card if you don’t think you’ll spend enough money each year to cover the Preferred’s $95 annual fee.

 You can learn more about this card here.

 The Chase Freedom Visa offers 5% cash back rotating quarterly on up to $1,500 in purchases in that three-month period.
 Chase changes the categories every three months, and right now, we’re in the grocery store bonus period (ends on June 30th).
 This is a great card, as the quarterly rotations can really add up for other common purchases like restaurant meals, online shopping, and department stores.
 This card has no annual fee and earns 1% on all other purchases.
 It also has a sign-up bonus of $150 back when you spend $500 in the first three months.